 During the pandemic, a sudden drop in asset prices increased volatility and market risks.
 Value-at-risk (VAR) - a popular risk measure - rose to record levels.^{7,8} The framework provides a likely single-day loss amount for any asset class or combination of asset classes in a normal market by looking back at the past one year.
 The fall in financial asset prices led to large trading losses for financial institutions, depleting their collateral values and increasing counterparty risks.
 Higher market risks require institutions to maintain higher capital levels, constraining their ability to earn from that capital.
 Banks' risk-weighted assets (RWAs) rose significantly.
 This is the minimum regulatory capital banks must hold to maintain solvency - the riskier the asset, the higher the risk weight and therefore the higher the capital required.
 The increase in RWAs also impacted banks' earnings.
-The net income of the U.S. deposit-taking banks declined 36.5% in 2020, per the FDIC.9

-The pandemic has increased regulatory scrutiny of risk management practices in banking globally.
-The Bank of England began examining the impacts of the pandemic on market functioning in early March 2020.10 The U.S. Federal Reserve Board ruled that banks should treat their trading book losses due to COVID-19 within the market risk capital rule and not as operational losses.11
+The net income of the U.S. deposit-taking banks declined 36.5% in 2020, per the FDIC.9 globally.
+The Bank of England began examining the impacts of the pandemic on market functioning in early March 2020.
+The U.S. Federal Reserve Board ruled that banks should treat their trading book losses due to COVID-19 within the market risk capital rule and not as operational losses.
+The impact of the impac